vlad722011/vlad722011/README.md

 # Vladislav Bursaev 👋
 ### Date of birth: 22-07-1972 I live in Tomsk, Russia.
 I'm learning a programming language Java.
+Study in GeekBrains.

 <!--
 **vlad722011/vlad722011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.